aqilc/cozyweb/README.md

 Why cozyweb?
 ------------

-- **Minimal API surface** - Simple functions that do exactly what you need
+- **Minimal API surface** - Simple functions that do exactly what you need.
-- **Zero dependencies** - No external libraries required
+- **Zero dependencies** - No external libraries required.
-- **Non-blocking by default** - Perfect for game loops and UI applications
+- **Non-blocking by default** - Perfect for game loops and UI applications.
-- **Single-file implementation** - Just include and go
+- **Single-file implementation** - Just include and go.
-- **Battle-tested** - Powers real applications including a complete VOIP system
+- **Battle-tested** - Powers my games and put under real world stress with a VOIP App usable across countries.

 Getting Started